 The proposers, in conjunction with the destination PMC and the community, collaborate in public to enhance, refine, and clarify the proposal.
-Mentors (if necessary) for the project must be identified during this phase.
+Mentors for the project must be identified during this phase.

-- The Proposal phase ends with a Creation Review, or withdrawal. - The Proposal may be withdrawn by the proposers. - The EMO(ED) will withdraw a proposal that has been inactive for more than six months.
+The proposal phase ends with a creation review, or withdrawal.
+The proposal may be withdrawn by the proposers at any point before the start of a creation review.
+The EMO will withdraw a proposal that has been inactive for more than six months.